phatak-dev/draft_book/read/online_courses.md

 * ####Is these courses are limited to computers?

-    No. There is variety of course which cover businessmen, fashion,psychology etc.
+    No. There are variety of courses which covers business,fashion,psychology etc.

 * ####Which sites offer the MOOC courses?